 Unfair Trade Practices Act

 There are very few areas of the law that have had a greater impact on the practice of law than Alaska’s consumer protection law, also known as the Unfair Trade Practices and Consumer Protection Act (UTPCPA).
 Amid a national movement to strengthen consumer protection laws, the UTPCPA uses broad language to encompass a wide range of conduct.
-This law has expanded the law in ways that may not have been anticipated and it is important that you have a law firm by your side that knows the ins and outs out the UTPCPA.
+This law has expanded the law in ways that may not have been anticipated, and it is important that you have a law firm by your side that knows the ins and outs of the UTPCPA.